 Patients should be instructed how to perform VM properly before attempting one.
 In addition, carotid massage is only recommended for select patients and may only be performed by a physician.

 It is essential to understand that it is not always appropriate to have a patient attempt VM.
-For instance, if the patient has SVT and is unstable, VM may delay definitive treatment such as cardioversion.
+For instance, if the patient has supraventricular tachycardia and is unstable, VM may delay definitive treatment such as cardioversion.
 Some potential complications include dizziness and an arrhythmia originating in the ventricles.

 Most patients can easily be taught how to perform VM and they can be done almost anywhere.
 If a physician ensures a patient is an appropriate candidate for VM, the patient can be instructed to perform maneuvers at home in some situations.

-The management of SVT using VM has relied on a centuries-old procedure, which has undergone only minor modification over time.
-The identification of specific types of nodal re-entrant tachycardia may, with further research, identify which SVT rhythm may best revert using VM in the early stages of arrhythmia.
+The management of SVT using vagal maneuvers has relied on a centuries-old procedure, which has undergone only minor modification over time.
+The identification of specific types of nodal re-entrant tachycardia may, with further research, identify which supraventricular tachycardia rhythm may best revert using VM in the early stages of arrhythmia.
 Further prehospital and emergency department research may provide benefit to VM practice by examining the duration of symptoms and reversion success, an appropriate restitution time between VM attempts, and the number of VM attempts that produce maximum reversion effect before other therapeutic intervention3.